goetzrobin/we-still-alive-netlify/src/pages/index.md

     University, the home of Sidney Kimmel Medical College, with an interest in medicine and hopes of becoming a cardiothoracic surgeon.
-I seek solid reasons to better explain the beauty of the every-day unpredictability of life through scientific-related evidence that as well those arise from studies at the university and the African experience in Kenya. "
+I seek solid reasons to better explain the beauty of the every-day unpredictability of life through scientific-related evidence that as well those arise from the studies at Thomas Jefferson University and the African experience in Kikuyu, Kenya. "
 mission:
   side: "Objective "
   heading: >-